OpenNebula/docs/source/management_and_operations/host_cluster_management/cluster_guide.rst

   * Ensure that VMs uses resources that are compatible.
   * Assign resources to user groups by creating Virtual Private Clouds.

-Clusters should contain homogeneous resources, note also that some operations like live-migrations are restricted to Hosts in the same cluster.
+Clusters should contain homogeneous resources, note that some operations like live-migrations are restricted to Hosts in the same Cluster.

 Cluster Management
 ================================================================================